 Families of people shot by police have also alleged the IPCC treated them insensitively, and in 2014 the watchdog released an internal review, "apologizing for our mistakes, and doing our best to put them right."

 British police are attempting to recruit more firearms officers but the overwhelming majority will remain unarmed.
 Officials believe they have the balance about right.

-"An attacker attempted to break into Parliament and was shot dead within 20 yards of the gate," Prime Minister Theresa May told lawmakers on Thursday.
+"An attacker attempted to break into Parliament and was shot dead within 20 yards of the gate," Prime Minister Theresa May told lawmakers after the March attack.
 "If his intention was to gain access to this building we should be clear that he did not succeed.
 The police heroically did their job."